Phutthawong

-His predecessor was Khamfan and successor Mahotaraprathet.

 Introduction

 He was born as the first son of Prince Reun, younger brother of Prince Keaw.
 His birth date is unknown.
 He served as a regent during Khamfan's reign and gain a lot of support from Khamfan.

-His Reign
+Reign

 He was promoted by Rama III after Khamfan died in 1825.
 During the early year of his reign, he sent troops to fight with Leng Town, Saton city, Tuan city, and Pu city to protect Lanna from Burma.
 From these battles, he gained more people, weapon, and livestock to Chiangmai.
 However during most of his reign, Burma was having war with Britain so they do not bother Lanna and he ruled people with kindness.
 So, many people called him Lord of Peaceful land.